Burau is an ancient Norman name that arrived in England

 Outstanding amongst the family at this time was Jeremiah Burroughs (sometimes Burroughes) (c.

-1600-1646), an English Congregationalist and a well-known Puritan preacher; Isaac Barrow (1630-1677), an English Christian theologian, and mathematician who is generally given credit for his early role in the development of infinitesimal calculus, tutor of Isaac Newton; Edward...
-Another 98 words (7 lines of text) are included under the topic Early Burau Notables in all our PDF Extended History products and printed products wherever possible.
+1600-1646), an English Congregationalist and a well-known Puritan preacher; Isaac Barrow (1630-1677), an English Christian theologian, and mathematician who is generally given credit for his early role in the development of infinitesimal calculus, tutor of Isaac Newton; Edward Burrough (1634-1663), an early English Quaker leader and controversialist, regarded as one of the Valiant Sixty, he died in prison despite an order for...
+Another 74 words (5 lines of text) are included under the topic Early Burau Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burau family to Ireland